 7.2.2.1 Location information transfer

-The term "location information" applies both to an actual position estimate and to values used in computing position (e.g., radio measurements or positioning measurements).
+The term "location information" in this clause refers to the information used in, or used for assisting in, computing position (e.g., cellinformation, SRS configurations, radio measurements or positioning measurements).
 It is delivered in response to a request.